 The operating frequency of your product affects high voltage design as much as ESD and noise management affect the board.
 This is because high frequencies will arc at a lower voltage, requiring more stringent spacing around those signal lines.

 At the other end of the frequency spectrum, low voltage DC also needs special consideration.
 In certain environmental conditions, a DC differential can cause etching and electrochemical migration.
 While neither is desirable, electrochemical migration is the greater risk to performance and lifetime in high voltage designs.
 This is because conductor pads or traces will “grow” delicate, conductive filaments, sometimes called whiskers, that can eventually create a short between potentials.
 At a minimum, they will create points that are more likely to arc, and decrease the effective creepage and clearance distances on your board.

 Electrochemical migration is most common with tin and silver, but even copper will occasionally produce those little filaments of destruction.
-To minimize your risk, don’t use pure tin or silver as a finish on your PCBs.
+To minimize your risk, don’t use pure tin or silver as a finish on your Printed Circuit Boards.
 If you’re using tin, even a low lead content is recommended, as it will dramatically increase the difficulty of “growing” the conductive filaments.

 Many metals can grow whiskers.
 Tin whiskers tend to have a more 'fractalline' look.

 When you are designing for high-stress environments, component tolerances will get “derated.”
 That means that you reduce the functional maximum value of the current, voltage, or temperature for a component or material to improve its lifetime in your product.
 Often, it’s calculated simply by taking a percentage of the manufacturer rating.
 The percentage is usually specified by a MIL-STD, or other specification determined by your customers and the operating environment for your product.